 Minimally Invasive Surgery and Disorders of Delayed Sexual Development

 Dr. Goldschlag is particularly skilled in the use of minimally invasive surgical techniques.
 These techniques are used to treat patients with conditions including uterine anomalies, recurrent miscarriages, endometriosis, ovarian cysts, menstrual disorders and anatomical causes of infertility, including blocked fallopian tubes, adhesions or scar tissue, endometrial polyps and fibroid tumors.
 He is also an authority on the treatment of young women with disorders affecting normal sexual development, including premature ovarian failure and delayed puberty.

 Dr. Goldschlag has published and lectured on a wide range of topics in reproductive health.
 His current research is focused on early oocyte development and the cryopreservation of oocytes and ovarian tissue.
 In 2013, he published a groundbreaking article on the retrieval and preservation of oocytes from a pre-pubertal girl prior to chemotherapy.

-Dr. Goldschlag sees patients in CRM’s Manhattan offices on the Upper East Side and Upper West Side as well as the Center's Long Island office.
+Dr. Goldschlag sees patients in CRM’s Manhattan offices on the Upper East Side as well as the Center's Long Island office.
 Please call (646) 962-3767 for more information and to schedule an appointment.